-Rovinia considered by foreigners to be the most beautiful beach in Corfu…..Read More
+Rovinia considered by foreigners to be the most beautiful beach in Corfu.… Read More

-Issos is a huge sandy beach surrounded by Chalikounas at north, the beach of Saint George at south and Korission lake at the east.
-Is one of the best Corfiot beaches, belongs to the village of Chlomos, about 20 kms from Corfu town at the west side of the island… Read More
+Issos is a huge sandy beach surrounded by Chalikounas at the north, the beach of Saint George at the south and Korission lake at the east.
+Is one of the best Corfiot beaches, belongs to the village of Chlomos, about 20 kms from Corfu town on the west side of the island.… Read More

 Chalikounas beach may not be the most beautiful, after all this is relative and according to everyone`s tastes, but it is definitely the largest beach in Corfu.
-A strip of sand in southwestern Corfu stretches for several kilometers between the open sea of the northern Ionian sea and the Lake of Korission… Read More
+A strip of sand in southwestern Corfu stretches for several kilometers between the open sea of the northern Ionian sea and the Lake of Korission.… Read More

-Glyfada is one of Corfu’s most beautiful beaches- a long sandy stretch at the bottom of a olive and cypress covered hill- looking out across the sea to Italy.
+Glyfada is one of Corfu’s most beautiful beaches- a long sandy stretch at the bottom of an olive and cypress covered hill- looking out across the sea to Italy.
 There is one large hotel on the beach, and many villas and apartments on the slopes of the hill.
-It is definitely a place for beach lovers, as there is no village as such, although you can walk to Pelekas and Vatos… Read More
+It is definitely a place for beach lovers, as there is no village as such, although you can walk to Pelekas and Vatos.… Read More

-This dramatic cove on the west coast of Corfu is one of the places claiming to be the place where Odysseus landed and found the lovely Princess Nausicca and her ladies washing their clothes.
+This dramatic cove on the west coast of Corfu is one of the places claiming to be the place where Odysseus landed and found the lovely Princess Nausicaa and her ladies washing their clothes.

-If he arrived now he would find a wide choice of places to stay- all of high quality.
+If he arrived now he would find a wide choice of places to stay- all of the high quality.
 The large hotel on the cliff top has been joined by several boutique establishments, set in attractive grounds and spread across the bay.… Read More

-These two bays are great favourites with visitors who return year after year and really feel ‘local’.
-The large sandy beach of Agios Stefanos attracts many people, there are often quite big breakers here, but the water stays shallow for quite a long way, making it ideal for families… Read More
+These two bays are great favorites with visitors who return year after year and really feel ‘local’.
+The large sandy beach of Agios Stefanos attracts many people, there are often quite big breakers here, but the water stays shallow for quite a long way, making it ideal for families.… Read More

-Myrtiotissa is located between the villages of Pelekas and Vatos, just next to cosmopolitan Glyfada beach on the western coast of the island, it looks isolated and safe place, one of the reasons that since the decade of 60s it became the only beach in the island of Corfu where nudism was officially tolerated…..Read More
+Myrtiotissa is located between the villages of Pelekas and Vatos, just next to cosmopolitan Glyfada beach on the western coast of the island, it looks isolated and safe place, one of the reasons that since the decade of the 60s it became the only beach in the island of Corfu where nudism was officially tolerated.… Read More

-On the surrounding slopes of Mount Pantocrator there are many apartments, villas, and also two large hotels.
-It is a spread out area however, from Agni in the north down to the bridge over the ravine dividing it from Barbati.… Read More
+On the surrounding slopes of Mount Pantocrator, there are many apartments, villas, and also two large hotels.
+It is a spread out area, however, from Agni in the north down to the bridge over the ravine dividing it from Barbati.… Read More

-Gardenos beach is situated in the southwest end part of Corfu, and is the beach side of traditional village of Vitalades.
+Gardenos beach is situated in the southwest end part of Corfu and is the beachside of the traditional village of Vitalades.
 Distance from the town of Corfu is quite large, about 30 km from the airport but it is worth the drive.
-The region took it`s name after the small river which flows into the sea and separates Gardenos into two regions… Read More
+The region took its name after the small river which flows into the sea and separates Gardenos into two regions.… Read More

-Agios Georgios Argyradon lays about 33 km south from the city of Corfu.
+Agios Georgios Argyradon lays about 33 km south of the city of Corfu.
 It is also known as Saint George south to stand out from the homonymous location at the northwest of the island.
-It is not a traditional village with permanent inhabitants but the sandy beach of Argyrades, a large, traditional village in south Corfu… Read More
+It is not a traditional village with permanent inhabitants but the sandy beach of Argyrades, a large, traditional village in south Corfu.… Read More

 Corfu has plenty of pristine, beautiful and enormous beaches, most are crowded, although many peaceful and quiet beaches are not missing, especially those in small bays of the northeast coast.
-In Corfu there are the endless long sandy beaches of the west coast and the tourist mainly pebble beaches at the eastern coast.… Read More
+In Corfu, there are the endless long sandy beaches of the west coast and the tourist mainly pebble beaches on the eastern coast.… Read More